 Being a small town, Tok does not have a public transit system used by locals to get to and from work.

-The education level of Tok citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.51% of adults 25 and older in Tok have a college degree.
+In terms of college education, Tok is nearly on par with the US average for all cities of 21.84%: 20.51% of adults 25 and older in Tok have a bachelor's degree or advanced degree.

 The per capita income in Tok in 2022 was $29,888, which is low income relative to Alaska, and lower middle income relative to the rest of the US.
 This equates to an annual income of $119,552 for a family of four.
 However, Tok contains both very wealthy and poor people as well.